 A devices name must be less than 15 characters.
 Names exceeding the maximum will be truncated.
 This is a limitation of the Linux kernel network-device structure.

-mac\address: <MAC Address>
+mac address: <MAC Address>

 The MAC Address is a device unique identifier that most Ethernet-based network devices possess.
 Specifying a MAC Address is optional.
+Letters must be lowercase.